draneix/evaaa/interoceptive-ai-env/Documents/Event/EventSystem.md

 The Event System in EVAAA provides a flexible mechanism for managing and triggering in-game events, enabling dynamic interactions between agents and the environment.
 It supports the creation of event-driven scenarios, resource changes, and message-based feedback, all configurable via external JSON files.

+Below are the main components of the Event System.
+Each component is documented in detail in its own markdown file:

+- [EventManager](./EventManager.md): Manages the configuration, instantiation, and handling of in-game events and triggers.
+Dynamically generates trigger zones and registers event handlers based on configuration files.
+- [GameEventSystem](./GameEventSystem.md): Provides a static, centralized event management system for registering, triggering, and managing in-game events.
+Includes the `TriggerZone` component for collider-based event activation.

+For details on each component, see the corresponding markdown file linked above.

 ## Main Components

 ### EventManager.cs